drag0no/PZ_Rin_SyncBackpackMods/description.md

 In case if you added this mod MID-GAME and have bags with old parameters, there are REFRESH recipes for fixing parameter of old (pre-spawned) bags.

+Also, note that this mod may nerf some of the backpacks as they have unreasonable (way too big) capacity for their actual physical size.
+If you want to keep your overpowered backpacks, [b][u]DO NOT install[/u][/b] this mod!

 [h2] DESCRIPTION [/h2]